-In memorandum M-22-18, the government outlines dates by which agencies will need to collect self-attestations from their vendors starting in June 2023 for critical software and September 2023 for all other software.
+In memorandum M-22-18, the government outlines dates by which agencies will need to collect self-attestations from their vendors.
+The direct follow-up memorandum M-23-16 adjusted the initial proposed dates—the end of 2023 for critical software and early 2024 for all other software.

 Going forward, federal agencies will only be able to buy software from providers who can attest to complying with the NIST software supply chain security guidance.